2012 Manchester Central by-election

-On 15 November 2012, a by-election was held for the UK House of Commons constituency of Manchester Central.
+A by-election for the United Kingdom parliamentary constituency of Manchester Central was held on 15 November 2012, following the resignation of incumbent Labour Party member of Parliament (MP) Tony Lloyd in order to stand in the inaugural Police and Crime Commissioner elections.
+It was won by Lucy Powell who held the seat for Labour.

-Lucy Powell of the Labour Party won with 69% of the vote (it has historically been a safe Labour seat), with the Liberal Democrats and the Conservatives losing significant numbers of votes compared with the 2010 general election (with the Conservatives losing their deposit).
-In terms of loss of share of the vote it was the Lib Dems' worst result in a parliamentary by-election since the Second World War.
-There was an unusually low turnout of just 18.2%, the lowest in a Parliamentary by-election since the Second World War.

-The by-election was held on the same day as the Cardiff South and Penarth and Corby by-elections, and the first ever Police and Crime Commissioner elections.
+The Liberal Democrats and the Conservatives lost significant numbers of votes compared with the 2010 general election, with the Conservatives losing their deposit.
+There was an unusually low turnout of just 18.2%, the lowest in a parliamentary by-election since the Second World War.
+By-elections in Cardiff South and Penarth and Corby were held on the same day, as were the first ever Police and Crime Commissioner elections.

 Background

 On 14 February 2012, the incumbent Member of Parliament for Manchester Central, Tony Lloyd, announced his intention to resign to seek the Labour Party nomination for the inaugural Police and Crime Commissioner elections for the Greater Manchester Police area which was also held on 15 November 2012.
 The England and Wales Police and Crime Commissioner elections were on the same day.
 On 17 March 2012, Lloyd was selected by Labour unopposed.
 On 22 October 2012, Tony Lloyd was appointed Steward and Bailiff of the Manor of Northstead, a device with which resignations from the House of Commons is administered.
 Lloyd successfully won the PCC election.
 PCC election candidates did not have to resign their seats in Parliament upon becoming a nominee.
 However, in the event of their victory in the election they would have been obliged to do so.
 Knowing that his likelihood of victory in a traditionally pro-Labour region was high, Lloyd chose to resign early in order for the Westminster by-election to be able to be held at the same time as the PCC election rather than forcing voters to go to the polls again a few weeks later.
 The decision to resign upon nomination rather than victory was similarly made by Alun Michael, who had been nominated as a PCC candidate for the South Wales Police area and resulted in the 2012 Cardiff South and Penarth by-election being held on the same day.

 All registered Parliamentary electors of the Manchester Central constituency (i.e. British, Irish and Commonwealth citizens living in the UK and British citizens living overseas) who were aged 18 or over on 15 November 2012 were entitled to vote in the by-election.
 The deadline for voters to register to vote in the by-election was midnight on Wednesday 31 October 2012.
 However, those who qualified as an anonymous elector had until midnight on Thursday 8 November 2012 to register to vote.